jxtngx/lightning-lab/README.md

 This will load the app to your account, build services, and then run the app on Lightning's platform.
 An `Open App` button will be shown in the Lightning Web UI when your app is ready to be launched and viewed in the browser.

-> the requisite .lightning and .lightningignore files are located in [`.lightningai/framework`](https://github.com/JustinGoheen/lightning-pod/tree/main/.lightningai/framework).

 The name of the app loaded to Lightning can be changed in the [`.lightningai/framework/.lightning`](https://github.com/JustinGoheen/lightning-pod/tree/main/.lightningai/framework/.lightning) file or with

 ```sh